 This is a lecture base course.
 Class participation (through attentive note taking, attention to professor, participation in group discussion etc.) is encouraged for success.
-The class is a hybrid format; daily attendance is expected either in person or virtually through Microsoft TEAMS.
+The class is offered in a conventional format; daily attendance is expected in person.
 Attendance will be taken each class.
-Please note that on test days attendance is required in person.